 Every song ever recorded by the Canadian singer-songwriter will be made available at the Neil Young Archives – along with info, videos, press clippings and memorabilia

-Neil Young has announced that he will soon be launching a digital archive where fans can access “every single, recorded track or album I have produced” from his current work stretching back to the artist’s first single from 1963.
+Neil Young has announced that on Dec.
+1 he will launch a digital archive where fans can access “every single, recorded track or album I have produced” from his current work stretching back to the artist’s first single from 1963.
 On that same date, he will release his new album, The Visitor.

 This will come as no surprise to fans of the rocker/singer-songwriter.
 Young has long embraced digital aspects of new technology while at the same time loving the mechanics behind actual physical products.